Page last modified: May 1, 2022

 Disorders where one eye is higher than the other often cause vertical double vision (diplopia).

 Common causes include:

 The situation where one eye is higher than the other.
 When this only occurs when one or both are covered, it is called a "hyperphoria".
 When it occurs even when both eyes are viewing, it is called a "hyper deviation".
 Hyperphoria and hyperdeviation generally refer to the situation where the cause is known.
 For example, ocular palsies such as 4th nerve palsy can cause a hyper deviation or phoria.
 Superior oblique palsies can be diagnosed using the "Parks Three Step".

 Skew deviation refers to a vertical misalignment of the eyes without an ocular cause.
-It is typically caused by brainstem damage, and in this instance, attributed to asymmetry in utricular projections.
+It is typically caused by brainstem damage, and attributed to asymmetry in utricular projections.
 Rostral (upper) pontomesencephalic lesions cause ipsilesional hypertropia, and caudal (lower) pontomedullary lesions cause contralesional hypertropia.
 Skew deviation can also occur in cerebellar lesions (Wong and Sharpe, 2005).
-Skew deviation is rarely associated with vestibular lesions and suggested by some to be specific for vestibular "pseudoneuritis" -- a brainstem lesion emulating vestibualr neuritis(Cnyrim, Newman-Toker, et al. 2008). .
+Skew deviation is rarely associated with vestibular lesions and suggested by some to be specific for vestibular "pseudoneuritis" -- a brainstem lesion emulating vestibular neuritis(Cnyrim, Newman-Toker, et al. 2008).
 However, it is not a specific sign as there is good evidence that it occurs in purely peripheral lesions (Vibert. et al., 1996)

 Alternating skew deviation, in which the hypertropic eye occurs on the side of horizontal gaze direction, is associated with lesions of the cervicomedullary junction or cerebellar pathways.

 Looking for vertical misalignment, basically skew, is part of the HINTs test.